Package on a package: Configuration

 During PCB assembly, the bottom package of a PoP stack is placed directly on the PCB, and the other package(s) of the stack are stacked on top.

 The packages of a PoP stack become attached to each other (and to the PCB) during reflow soldering.

-PoP packaging can be done by the chip manufacturer (such as Samsung or TSMC), or can be done by the OEM (such as Meizu).
+PoP packaging can be done by the chip manufacturer (such as Samsung or TSMC), or can be done by the OEM (such as Xiaomi).

 Benefits

 The package on a package technique tries to combine the benefits of traditional packaging with the benefits of die-stacking techniques, while avoiding their drawbacks.

 Traditional packaging places each die in its own package, a package designed for normal PCB assembly techniques that place each package directly on the PCB side-by-side.

 The 3D die-stacking system in package (SiP) techniques stacks multiple die in a single package, which has several advantages and also some disadvantages compared to traditional PCB assembly.

 In embedded PoP techniques, chips are embedded in a substrate on the bottom of the package.
 This PoP technology enables smaller packages with shorter electrical connections and is supported by companies such as Advanced Semiconductor Engineering (ASE).